IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 =====================

 Given the threat model laid out in
-{{I-D.iab-privsec-confidentiality-threat}}., how should the Internet technical community respond to pervasive attack?
+{{RFC7624}}., how should the Internet technical community respond to pervasive attack?
 The cost and risk considerations discussed in it provide a guide to responses.
 Namely, responses to passive attack should close off avenues for those attacks that are safe, scalable, and cheap, forcing the attacker to mount attacks that expose it to higher cost and risk.
 Protocols and security measures protecting against active attacks must also limit the impact of compromise and malfeasance by avoiding systems which grant universal